cannsky/project3fusion/README.md

 ### Tools

-Here is the tools developed in this project:
+Here is the tools that are being developed in this project,

-- Argent Wallet Connector: Still being worked on.
+- Argent Wallet Connector
-- Game Validator: Ready
+- Game Validator
-- Game: Ready
+- Game

-This project is an open-source project in code base and easy to implement to any type of moba game.
-Here is the full project explanation in both game, blockchain and server side.

 ### Versions

-- v1: Completed **(Additional Features on the Way)**
+- v1: Small Chain Integration

 ### Used Technologies